Jose Chung's From Outer Space

 "Jose Chung's From Outer Space" is the 20th episode of the third season of the science fiction television series The X-Files.
 The episode first aired in the United States on April 12, 1996, on Fox.
-It was written by Darin Morgan and directed by Rob Bowman.
+It was written by Darin Morgan and directed by Rob Bowman, and featured guest appearances by Charles Nelson Reilly, Jesse Ventura, and Alex Trebek.
 "Jose Chung's From Outer Space" earned a Nielsen household rating of 10.5, being watched by 16.08 million people in its initial broadcast, and also received praise from critics.

 The show centers on FBI special agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) who work on cases linked to the paranormal, called X-Files.
 In this episode, Mulder and Scully hear, and promptly investigate, a story about an alien abduction of two teenagers.
 Each witness provides a different version of the same facts.
 Within the episode, a thriller novelist, Jose Chung, writes a book about the incident.

-The episode is a stand-alone episode of The X-Files.
-While it follows the normal Monster of the Week pattern of the show, it features more humor than typical via manipulation of point of view, leading to multiple re-tellings of certain events with varying degrees of unreliable narrators.
+The episode is a stand-alone episode of The X-Files (rather than an entry in the "mytharc").
+While it follows the normal villain of the week pattern of those episodes, it features more humor than typical via manipulation of point of view, leading to multiple re-tellings of certain events with varying degrees of unreliable narrators.
+It is widely regarded as one of the best episodes of the series.

 Plot

-In Klass County, Washington, a teenaged couple, Harold and Chrissy, are returning from a date one evening.
-After their car suddenly stops, they see a UFO and are captured by a pair of grey aliens.
-However, the grey aliens are themselves soon confronted by a giant third alien from another race, at which point the panicking greys address each other in perfect English.

-At a later point, Agent Dana Scully (Gillian Anderson) is interviewed about the case by famed author Jose Chung (Charles Nelson Reilly), who is researching a book he is writing about alien abductions and UFO phenomena.
-Scully notes that Chrissy was found with all her clothes inside out, appearing to be the victim of date rape.
-Under questioning, Harold claims that he did not rape her, but that they were both abducted by aliens.
-The foul-mouthed local detective, Manners (whose profanity is humorously replaced with words such as "bleep" and "blank"), does not believe his story, but Agent Fox Mulder (David Duchovny) has Chrissy undergo hypnosis, in which she describes being on a spaceship surrounded by aliens.
-Harold claims to have encountered a cigarette-smoking grey alien on the ship who kept repeating, "This is not happening."
-Mulder is convinced that Chrissy and Harold were abducted by aliens, but Scully thinks it is more plausible that the two teenagers simply had consensual sex and are struggling to deal with the emotional aftermath.